 In the seek mode, the radio finds and plays the next station up or down the station band.

-To seek a station, quickly push and release the " \land " or " \lor " under the "SEEK".
-Do this again to find another station.
+To seek the next station, quickly push and release " \times " or " \vee " side of the "SEEK/TRACK" button.
+Do this again to find the station after that.